Converting your road bike to gravel bike

 Additionally, swapping out the old handlebars for a more suitable option, such as a flared drop bar or a flat bar, can also provide better control and comfort on gravel rides.

-Final tip on gravel bike conversion
+Final tip on converting road bike to gravel bike

 Adjusting the tire pressure and making minor tweaks to the brake system and drivetrain can significantly impact your riding experience.
 With the right modifications, your road bike can transform into a capable and comfortable gravel bike, ready to take on any adventure.